 After an absence of at least one semester, suspended students may apply for readmission by submitting a completed appeal for to the Graduate Coordinator or graduate Faculty Advisor.
 The Graduate Coordinator or graduate Faculty Advisor will submit the form, with a recommendation to readmit or not to readmit, to the Graduate Dean.
 The decision of the Dean is final.
 Upon a second suspension, students seeking readmission must follow the same procedure, except that the student will have been suspended from the Graduate School for a minimum of one calendar year.

 Graduate students with two suspensions must maintain a minimum 3.0 GPA each semester for the remainder of their graduate career, or be dismissed from Graduate School.
 This dismissal is final.

-The degree plan shall be formulated according to the requirements published in the catalogue in effect at the time of the student's admission to Degree Status or at any subsequent time during the six-year limit for completing the degree.
-A student may adopt a subsequent catalogue only with the approval of the Graduate Coordinator or graduate Faculty Advisor, and of the Graduate Dean.
+The degree plan shall be formulated according to the requirements published in the catalog in effect at the time of the student's admission to Degree Status or at any subsequent time during the six-year limit for completing the degree.
+A student may adopt a subsequent catalog only with the approval of the Graduate Coordinator or graduate Faculty Advisor, and of the Graduate Dean.

 To be eligible to receive a master's degree, students must:

 Have filed a completed Admission to Candidacy for the Degree.